eggyal/copse/README.md

 * the `std` feature provides [`OrdStoredKey`] implementations for some libstd types that are not available in libcore + liballoc, namely [`OsString`] and [`PathBuf`];

-* the `unstable` feature enables all unstable features of the stdlib's BTree collection implementations that are purely contained therein, and which therefore do not require a nightly toolchain.
+* the `unstable` feature enables all unstable features of the stdlib's BTree and BinaryHeap collection implementations that are purely contained therein, and which therefore do not require a nightly toolchain.

 * the `btreemap_alloc` feature enables the like-named unstable compiler feature, thus exposing the collections' `new_in` methods; however this feature depends upon the